Europe 2020 indicators - education

 In general, low educational attainment — at most lower secondary education — influences other socioeconomic factors.
 The most important of these are employment, unemployment and the risk of poverty or social exclusion.
 Some of these relationships are also analysed in detail in other articles (see the articles on ‘Employment’ and ‘Poverty and social exclusion’).

-Early leavers from education and training and low-educated young people face particularly severe problems in the labour market.
-As shown in Figure 4, about 58 % of 18 to 24 year olds, with at most lower secondary education and who are not in further education or training, were either unemployed or inactive in 2016.
-The situation for early leavers has worsened over time: between 2008 and 2016, the share of 18 to 24 year old early leavers who were not employed but who wanted to work grew from 30 % to 37 %.
-For a further analysis on youth unemployment, see the article on ‘‘Employment’.
+Early leavers from education and training face particularly severe problems in the labour market.
+As Figure 4 shows, 55.7 % of the early leavers, were either unemployed or inactive in 2017.
+The situation for early leavers has worsened over time: between 2008 and 2017, the share of 18 to 24 year old early leavers who were not employed but who wanted to work grew from 30.6 % to 34.9 %.
+However, this increase has not been continuous, with the situation actually improving in recent years with the share falling from 37.0 % in 2016 to 34.9 % in 2017.
+For a further analysis on youth unemployment, see the article on ‘Employment’.

-Participation in early childhood education and care has reached the ET 2020 benchmark
+Participation in early childhood education and care has grown continuously

 Early childhood education and care (ECEC) can bring wide-ranging social and economic benefits for individuals and for society as a whole.
-Quality ECEC provides an essential foundation for effective adult learning and future educational achievements.
+Quality education and care at this early stage provides an essential foundation for effective adult learning and future educational achievements.
 It also lays the foundations for later success in life in terms of well-being, employability and social integration.
 To realise these benefits, the EU aims to ensure that all young children can access and benefit from high-quality education and care (European Commission, 2014).

-ET 2020 recognises ECEC’s potential for addressing social inclusion and economic challenges.
+The Strategic Framework for Education and Training 2020 (ET 2020) recognises ECEC’s potential for addressing social inclusion and economic challenges.
 It has set a benchmark to ensure that at least 95 % of children aged between four and the starting age of compulsory education participate in ECEC.
-As Figure 6 shows, participation has been rising more or less continuously in the EU since 2002 reaching 94.8 % in 2015 and therefore very close to the benchmark of 95 %.
-There are some variations on the country level.
-Half of the Member States had already exceeded the ET 2020 benchmark in 2015, implying almost universal pre-school attendance.
-France, Malta and the United Kingdom had already achieved a 100 % pre-school attendance, while in Belgium and Denmark participation rates were 98 % and above.
-At the opposite end of the spectrum, the lowest pre-school attendances were observed in Croatia (73.8 %) and Slovakia (78.4 %).
-When it comes to gender differences, very little variation in early childhood education can be seen across the EU.
+As Figure 5 shows, participation has been rising more or less continuously in the EU since 2002, reaching 95.5 % in 2016 and therefore exceeding the benchmark of 95 %.

 Acquisition of skills such as reading, maths and science has taken a step backwards

-Basic skills, whether reading simple texts or performing easy calculations, provide the foundations for learning, gaining specialised skills and personal development.
-These skills are also essential for people to fully participate in and contribute to society.
+Basic skills — whether the ability to read simple texts or perform easy calculations — provide the foundations for learning, gaining specialised skills and personal development.
+People also need these skills to fully participate in and contribute to society.
 The ET 2020 framework acknowledges the increasing importance of individual skills in the era of the knowledge-based economy.
 Therefore, one of the targets enshrined in the ET 2020 is to reduce the share of 15 year olds achieving low proficiency levels in reading, mathematics and science to less than 15 % by 2020.

+In 2015, about every fifth of 15-year-old EU citizens showed insufficient abilities in reading, mathematics and science as measured by the OECD’s PISA study .
+Test results were best for reading, with a 19.7 % share of low achievers, followed by science with 20.6 % and maths with 22.2 % (see Figure 6).
 According to the European Commission’s PISA 2015 report, the EU as a whole is seriously lagging behind the 2020 target to have less than 15 % of low achievers in each of the three basic skill areas.
-The report also shows that progress has taken a step backwards, with the rate of low achievers increasing since the PISA 2012 results by 4 percentage points in science, 1.9 percentage points in reading and 0.1 percentage points in maths.
+The report also shows that progress has taken a step backwards, with the rate of low achievers increasing since the PISA 2012 results by 4.0 percentage points in science, 1.9 percentage points in reading and 0.1 percentage points in maths.

 Increasing attainment at tertiary level